-Introduction
+1. Introduction

-This paper discusses important new requirements for pre-market and post-market clinical investigations under the European Medical Device Regulation (2017/745) (MDR).
-It also addresses the importance of defining the regulatory purpose of a study, the relationship of a clinical investigation with quality management system (QMS) practices and strategies for conducting a successful clinical investigation, including the importance of defining the steps for its planning and conduct.
+This paper was first published by BSI in 2018 and has been revised in light of the publication of BS EN ISO 14155:2020.
+The paper discusses important requirements for pre-market and post-market clinical investigations under the European Medical Device Regulation (2017/745) (MDR), relevant European guidance documents and BS EN ISO 14155:2020, and how this updated standard can help in meeting MDR requirements.
+The paper also addresses the importance of defining the regulatory purpose of a study, the relationship of a clinical investigation with quality management system (QMS) practices and strategies for conducting a successful clinical investigation, including the importance of defining the steps for its planning and conduct.
 Some of these steps can be carried out in parallel, while others will need to be sequentially followed.
 Knowing which ones can overlap will benefit the project and its timelines.

-The conduct of a clinical investigation - also referred to as a clinical study in this paper - is one of the most time consuming and resource intensive activities that a medical device manufacturer can face.
-For these reasons, manufacturers should ensure that the purpose of the clinical investigation is clear; all applicable regulations, common specifications (e.g. concerning device-specific requirements relevant for clinical investigations), international standards, European guidance documents and national guidance documents have been identified; all persons involved with the study understand their roles and responsibilities; and the study is well organized and conducted in accordance with relevant QMS practices.
+The conduct of a clinical investigation, also referred to as a clinical study in this paper, is one of the most time consuming, and resource intensive activities that a medical device manufacturer can face.
+For these reasons, manufacturers should ensure that the purpose of the clinical investigation is clear; all applicable regulations, common specifications (e.g. concerning device-specific requirements relevant for clinical investigations), international standards, European guidance documents and any national requirements and guidance documents, have been identified; all persons involved with the study understand their roles and responsibilities; and, the study is well organized and conducted in accordance with relevant QMS practices.

 The clinical investigations discussed in this paper are generally conducted to meet regulatory requirements related to the generation of clinical data in support of safety and/or clinical performance for CE marking or maintaining the CE mark of the subject device.
 More than one clinical investigation may be needed.
-For this reason, manufacturers should clearly define the regulatory purpose for generating such data and identify the clinical development stage during which the clinical study is to be conducted.
+For this reason, manufacturers should clearly define the regulatory purpose for generating such data and identify the clinical development stage applicable to the clinical study to be conducted.

 MDR Article 10(9) requires manufacturers of devices, other than investigational devices, to establish a QMS that ensures compliance with the MDR and that addresses among other aspects, product realization, including planning, design, development, production and service provision.
-Clinical investigations are, in most cases, part of the design process and, where PMCF investigations are conducted, intended to demonstrate ongoing device safety and clinical performance requirements.
+Clinical investigations are, in most cases, part of the design process and, where post-market clinical follow-up (PMCF) investigations are conducted, intended to demonstrate ongoing device safety and clinical performance requirements.
 Thus, clinical investigations are activities that should be managed under the QMS in that they are generally intended to meet the requirements of the MDR.

 The development of key standard operating procedures (SOPs) for managing the clinical investigation process, within the QMS, serves the same purpose as SOPs developed for other aspects of a manufacturer's processes.
-They provide clarity, consistency, and a means for avoiding errors and omissions.
-They will also facilitate the management of clinical investigations conducted under the Medical Devices Directive (93/42/ EEC) (MDD) or Active Implantable Medical Device Directive (90/385/EEC) (AIMDD), but continuing under the Medical Device Regulation (2017/745) (MDR), or those that will be conducted solely under the MDR.
+That is, they provide clarity, consistency, a means for avoiding errors and omissions, and they facilitate compliance with regulatory requirements.